Don’t throw stale bread away! Utopia has a few stale bread recipe ideas for giving those hard bread loaves a second

-Croutons are the perfect example – these quickly add flavor and crunch to salads and soups.
-Simply cut your stale bread into small cubes, then fry these together with oil and seasonings in a frying pan.
+- Croutons are the perfect example – these quickly add flavor and crunch to salads and soups.
+Simply cut your stale bread into small cubes, then fry these together with oil and seasoning in a frying pan.

 - No one should ever buy bread crumbs at the supermarket when it’s so easy to make your own.
 This recipe for stale bread could not be simpler: Simply slice your bread, then let it dry completely.
 Your food processor will quickly take care of the rest.

 - Tip: White breads make the best bread crumbs, as the oils in seeds, nuts, and whole grains causes these crumbs to spoil faster.
 Always store your bread crumbs in an airtight container.
 Use them to bread meat and vegetables before frying, to thicken sauces, or even to dust your baking pans to prevent sticking.

 This article was translated from German into English.
 You can view the original here: Brot ist kein Müll – so kannst du altes Brot verwerten.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.